elidlocke/filler/README.md

-# Filler: Battle of the Tetris SHapes
+# Filler: Battle of the Tetris Shapes

 Filler is a game, similar to Blockus, where two players take turns placing tetrimino shapes on a board.
 In this version, a virtual machine organizes the game by giving each player a random piece at the start of each turn.
 The player who places the most tetrimino shapes wins.

 This repository contains two parts:
-- My filler player, written in C
+* My filler player, written in C
-- A UI, written in Python
+* A GUI, written in Python using Tkinter

 ## Game Strategy